dabrze/CheckMyBlob/README.md

 To process PDB files as described in the article, follow the steps described in the `GatherData` folder.
 This requires additional software and a fairly complex setup procedure.
-That is why we also provided the classification ready data sets (all_summary, cmd, cl, tamc) described above.
+That is why we also provided the classification ready data sets (all_summary, cmb, cl, tamc) described above.

 ## Contact